gscalzo/gscalzo.github.io/_posts/2016-03-01-a-circular-progress-bar-in-swift.markdown

 <iframe width="853" height="480" src="https://www.youtube.com/embed/_m7gi1wOlgs" frameborder="0" allowfullscreen></iframe>
 As you can see in the video above, the play buttons becomes a pause button and a circular progress grows as the song plays.

-##Plan
-//GIO: define the steps we want to do
 ##Blueprint
 ###Project Setup
 Let's fire up Xcode and create a new project using the template #Single View Application#: